don/BluetoothSerial/README.md

     bluetoothClassicSerial.setDiscoverable(0);

-#getInsecureUUID
+## getConnectUUID

-Returns the SPP_UUID used for [connectInsecure](#connectinsecure)
+Returns the SPP_UUID used for making the Android Connection

-    bluetoothClassicSerial.getInsecureUUID(success, failure);
+    bluetoothClassicSerial.getConnectUUID(success, failure);

 ### Description

-Some devices require a non standard SPP_UUID, `getInsecureUUID` allows you to check the SPP_UUID which will be used for an insecure connection.
+Some devices require a non standard SPP_UUID, `getConnectUUID` allows you to check the SPP_UUID which will be used for the connection.

 #### Android